appscode/blog/content/post/kubedb-v2023.12.28/index.md

 To use this feature, You need [KubeStash](https://kubestash.com/) installed in your cluster.
 KubeStash (aka Stash 2.0) is a ground up rewrite of [Stash](https://stash.run/docs/v2023.10.9/welcome/) with various improvements planned.
 KubeStash works with any existing KubeDB or Stash license key.
 To use continuous archiving feature, We have introduced a CRD also in KubeDB side, named `MySQLArchiver`.

 Here is all the details of using [MySQLArchiver](https://kubedb.com/docs/v2023.12.11/guides/mysql/pitr/archiver/).
-In short, You need to create an
+In short, you need to create the following resources:
 - `BackupStorage` which refers a cloud storage backend (like s3, gcs etc.) you prefer.
 - `RetentionPolicy` allows you to set how long you'd like to retain the backup data.
-- encryption-secret which will be used for encryption before uploading the backed-up data into cloud.
+- `Secret` holds restic password which will be used to encrypt the backup snapshots.
 - `VolumeSnapshotClass` which holds the csi-driver information which is responsible for taking VolumeSnapshots.
 This is vendor specific.
 - `MySQLArchiver` which holds all of these metadata information.